 “Mostly because of that!
 You forget, I have your mind!”

 “Hmm, yeah.”
-I was terrified at that statement.
+I was terrified by that statement.

 “Don’t worry, the beach on the other side of the mountain has got no one on it apart from the bar staff.
 Plus, it’s beautiful!”

 “Sounds amazing!
-I look forward to you seeing it!”
+I look forward to seeing it!”

 “I see you are enjoying the environment!”
 The AI said.

 “Better than perhaps even the real thing.
 It doesn’t rain in here!”